abcdefgh000/notes/c++/standard_template_library/vector/custom_circular_template_vector.md

-# Custom Vector Data Type that is Circular and Works with Template Types
+# Custom Vector Data Type that is Circular, Iterable and Works with Template Types

 ```cpp
 //ring.h